nitinjs/log-ip/README.md

-# Ethical hacking: Hassle free logging of IP address of any person
+# Hassle free logging of IP address of any person

 ## Steps:
 <ol>